matsim-scenarios/matsim-berlin/README.md

 1. Get these files into VIA.
 This can be achieved in various ways; one is to open VIA and then drag the files from a file browser into VIA.
 1. Run VIA and enjoy.

-### Downloading the repository alternative 1: Download ZIP
+### Downloading the repository - Alternative 1: Download ZIP

 1. Click on `Clone or download` and then on `Download ZIP`.
 1. Unzip the repository.
 1. Go to "Run the MATSim Berlin scenario" below.

-### Downloading the repository alternative 2: Clone the repository
+### Downloading the repository - Alternative 2: Clone the repository

 ##### Initial stuff (needs to be done once)